EBendinelli/bndy-site/src/data/projects/welcomango.md

 ---
 title: 'Welcomango'
-description:  A plateform that attempted to create a link between travelers and locals through experiences.
+description:  A platform that attempted to create a link between travelers and locals through experiences.
 It launched in 2017 and closed in 2019.
 category: "Tech"
 featured: false
 active: false